-1 Show them that you are hard working.
+1. Show them that you are hard working.
 Provide evidence of this.
 Hard working doesn’t just mean good grades.
 They want to see real evidence that you will stick with something even if you aren’t good at it at first.
 Try to tell a story to make it clear how hard working you are.
-You stuck with a hard subject until you mastered it.
-You did an overseas working holiday in Cambodia, where it was hard, but you worked through it.
+Try to link this to the academic subject you're applying to study.
+Tell them how you've gone above and beyond.
+You are a person who thrives on challenge.

-2 Show them that you know about their specific college.
-Tell them details about the college and even the specific program.
+2. Show them that you know about their specific college.
+Of course this is harder to do when you're dealing with a Common App essay or your UK Personal Statement.
+But whenever possible, show them what you appreciate about their college and even the specific program you're aiming for.
 This shows that you’ve done your homework about the place, which will make them think that:

 a) You are the kind of student who does their homework.